-Proverbs 22:6 says, “Train up a child in the way that he should go and when he is old he will not depart from it."
+Proverbs 22:6 says to "Train up a child in the way he should go, and when he is old, he will not depart from it."

 The goals of the educational program of Trinity Lutheran Classical School are that each student:

-Trinity Lutheran Classical School, a Christian learning center, admits students of any race, color, or national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, or national or ethnic origin in administration of its educational policies, admissions policies, scholarship programs, and other school-administered programs.
+Trinity Lutheran Classical School, a Christian learning center in Miles City, admits students of any race, color, or national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students in our program.
+It does not discriminate based on race, color, or national or ethnic origin in the administration of its educational policies, admissions policies, scholarship programs, and other school-administered programs.

 With Christ Jesus at the center, Trinity Lutheran Classical School provides quality education in all academic subjects through a classical methodology and curriculum.
 Classical education values all branches of learning.
-Expectations are high and the students are challenged to think broadly, deeply and creatively.
-Classical education builds on a pattern of learning that is innate in every human being.
-The technical name for teaching according to this pattern is called the Trivium, which consists of three phases called the grammar phase, the logic or dialectic phase, and the rhetoric or expressive stage.
+Expectations are high, and we challenge students to think broadly, deeply, and creatively.
+Classical education builds on a learning model that is innate in every human being.
+The technical name for teaching, according to this model, is called the Trivium.
+The Trivium consists of three phases called the grammar phase, the logic or dialectic phase, and the rhetoric or expressive stage.

-Grammar – In the first stage (Preschool – 3rd Grade), when children are most curious, the classical teacher uses songs, poetry, and repetition to build the foundation with the words and facts necessary to learn about various subjects.
+Grammar – In the first stage (Preschool – 3rd grade), when children are most curious, the classical teachers use songs, poetry, and repetition to build the foundation with the words and facts necessary to learn about various subjects.

-Logic – In the analytical stage (4th – 6th Grade), children want more than “just the facts.”
-They also want to understand the reasons why subjects are formulated as they are, so the classical teacher will not only teach a subject’s information, but also the logical reasoning which undergirds that information.
+Logic – In the analytical stage (4th – 6th grade), children want more than just the facts.
+They also want to understand the reasons why subjects formulate in the ways they do.
+The classical teachers do not simply teach subject information.
+A classical teacher also incorporates logical reasoning, which undergirds that information.

-Rhetoric – The expressive stage (7th & 8th Grade) refers to the reasoned and logical articulation of ideas which are original for the student.
-The goal of a classical education is that children will not only know and understand their subjects well, but they will also be able to explain their knowledge, defend their understanding of that knowledge, and use their knowledge to think creatively about whatever interests them.
+Rhetoric – The expressive stage (7th - 8th grade) refers to the reasoning and logical articulation of original ideas for the student.
+The goal of a classical Christian education is that children will not only know and understand their subjects well, but they will also be able to explain their knowledge, defend their understanding of that knowledge, and use their knowledge to think creatively about whatever interests them.

-The classical curriculum concentrates on the humanities, and is teacher directed and is rich in content.
-It is designed to provide students with the tools for learning and generate within them a love and enthusiasm for learning, as well as the self-discipline to accomplish it.
+The classical curriculum concentrates on the humanities, and is teacher-directed, and is rich in content.
+It provides students with the tools for learning and generates appreciation and enthusiasm for learning.
+They also learn the self-discipline to accomplish academic goals.

-Religion – God’s revealed Word is the heart of our curriculum.
-The Holy Bible is the principle textbook.
-The daily lessons are supplemented with the study of Martin Luther's Small Catechism which contains a summary and correct exposition and application of those Biblical truths in a simple and learnable format.
-Memorization of Bible passages and truths is emphasized.
-In addition, the pastor of Trinity (Headmaster) or the classroom teacher will lead the students each day in a chapel service in which the students and staff are given the opportunity to worship the Triune God and grow in the knowledge and stature of Christ.
+Religion – The written Word of God is the heart of our curriculum.
+The Holy Bible is the principal textbook.
+In addition to daily lessons, students read Martin Luther's Small Catechism.
+That contains a summary and correct exposition and application of those biblical truths in a concise format.
+The emphasis is memorization of biblical passages.
+In addition, the pastor of Trinity Lutheran Church (headmaster) or the classroom teacher will lead the students each day in a chapel service in which the students and staff are allowed to worship the Triune God and grow in the knowledge and stature of Christ.

 Language Arts – Reading, literature, spelling, grammar, handwriting and composition are taught utilizing Spalding’s The Writing Road to Reading and Shurley Grammar.
 The objective is to help all children learn to speak precisely, spell accurately, write proficiently, and read fluently with comprehension.

-Latin – The study of Latin enables the students to gain grammatical discipline, build an understanding in language structure, and enhance their English vocabulary.
+Latin – This language enables the students to gain grammatical discipline, build an understanding of language structure, and enhance their English vocabulary.
 Song School Latin, Prima Latina, Latina Christiana, and Latin for Children are the primary texts.

-Mathematics – Study in this discipline is conducted using Saxon Math.
+Mathematics – Trinity Lutheran Classical School studies the discipline of mathematics using Saxon Math.
 It is an incremental approach that provides students a solid foundation in the language and basic concepts of math.

 Science – In the early grammar stage, the students study physical and life sciences.
-They are then introduced to a general systematic study which includes the scientific method, experiments, and the disciplines of biology, astronomy, chemistry, and physics using texts from Elemental Science.
+We introduce students to a general systematic study.
+That includes the scientific method, experiments, and disciplines of biology, astronomy, chemistry, and physics using texts from Elemental Science.

-Music and Art – Students are instructed using the Core Knowledge series.
+Music and Art – Students learn music and art using the Core Knowledge series.
 Drawing lessons are the foundation of the art curriculum.
 In music, children are given many opportunities to sing, hear, and appreciate quality music.
-The students study famous composers, hymns, and learn beginning notation.
+The students study famous composers, sing hymns, and learn beginning notation.

 |69 and lower||F|

-An Early Childhood Christian Learning Center Shepherding Jesus’ Lambs Since October 3, 1988
+An Early Childhood Christian Learning Center Shepherding Jesus Lambs Since October 3rd, 1988

 The preschool curriculum also seeks to incorporate the classical approach.
-It understands, as well, that young children seem to learn best through play, repetition and direct encounters with their world using all five senses.
-In the preschool classroom you will see role-playing, block structures, opportunities for creative expression, sorting, classifying, counting, smelling, tasting and touching.
-This means the classroom may be a bit noisy and look somewhat chaotic at times but learning is taking place.
+It understands, as well, that young children seem to learn best through play, repetition, and direct encounters with their world using all five senses.
+In the preschool classroom, you will see role-playing, block structures, opportunities for creative expression, sorting, classifying, counting, smelling, tasting, and touching.
+That means the classroom may be a bit noisy and look somewhat chaotic at times, but learning is taking place.
 Our curriculum covers the following areas:

-Registrations for enrollment are generally taken in the spring and summer for the following school year.
-Names can be added to our waiting lists at any time.
-Any openings that come up through-out the school year will be filled from our waiting lists.
-All enrollments are handled by the administrative assistant or headmaster.
-In addition to paying the non-refundable registration fee, an enrollment application form must be completed and a copy of your child's immunization record must be provided before your child may attend our school.
-K - 8th students must also provide a copy of their birth certificate.
+Registrations for enrollment generally occur in the spring and summer for the following school year.
+You can add your child's name to our waiting lists at any time.
+Any new openings that arise throughout the school year are contingent on our waiting lists.
+The administrative assistant or Pastor Schreibeis handles all enrollments.
+In addition to paying the non-refundable registration fee, you must complete an enrollment application and provide a copy of your child's immunization record before your child may attend Trinity Lutheran Classical School.
+Kindergarten - 8th grade students must also provide a copy of their birth certificate.

-A three-day preschool program is also offered for 4 and 5-years-olds.
+We offer a three-day preschool program for four and five-year-olds.
 The child must be four on or before September 10th.
-When there are special needs or circumstances a 6-year old may be accepted into the three day program.
-All such requests are to be made to the headmaster for approval.
+When there are special needs or circumstances, a six-year-old may enroll in the three-day program.
+All such requests require approval by the pastor.